addiscent/vagrant-ruby-rails/README.md

 #### Prepare For _The Build_

 Bring up a terminal on your _host_, and follow the instructions below.
+If possible, you may wish to use copy-and-paste to reduce typing while entering the commands.
 In the following sections, a terminal command prompt is indicated by the symbol $.

 Create a "home" directory for the _guest-vbox_ in a convenient subdirectory location of your choice.
 Name it whatever you wish.
 Herein, the _guest-vbox_ "home" subdirectory will be referred to as "vagrant-ruby".
 At times it may also be referred to as ".../vagrant-ruby/" :